 Open two available fish lock valves and associated four diffusers to provide most possible water to the east auxiliary water system.

 North Ladder.
-If the North Wasco County power unit auxiliary water system fails, the backup auxiliary water system will be started and the system operated at criteria.
+If the North Wasco County power unit auxiliary water system fails, the backup auxiliary water system will be started and the system operated to maintain north fish ladder entrance criteria.
+Scheduled unit outages will be within October 1 through March 15.
 If the backup auxiliary water system fails, N1 will remain open with a weir depth of 6' below the tailwater surface.

 Powerhouse and Spillway Adult Fish Collection Systems.
 The Dalles Dam contains several types of fishway entrances.
 In most cases, if failures occur, the entrance will be operated manually by project personnel until repairs are made.
 If this operation becomes necessary, project personnel will increase surveillance on the adult system to ensure criteria are being met.
 In those cases in which the failure will not allow the entrance to be operated manually, the gate will be maintained, to the extent possible, in an operational position.
 If this is not possible, the entrance will be repaired expediently, and it will be returned to manual or automatic control at the earliest possible date.